tomerwolgithub/tomerwolgithub.github.io/index.md

 # About

-I am a PhD student at the Blavatnik School of Computer Science of Tel Aviv University.
+I am a Ph.D. student at the Blavatnik School of Computer Science of Tel Aviv University.
 My PhD advisors are [Prof. Daniel Deutch](https://www.cs.tau.ac.il/~danielde/) and [Prof. Jonathan Berant](http://www.cs.tau.ac.il/~joberant/).
 I am also serving as a research intern at the [Allen Institute for AI](https://allenai.org/ai2-israel/).

 My area of research lies at the intersection of Data Management and Natural Language Processing.
 I am interested in developing algorithms that are capable of understanding complex questions over a multitude of domains, and to endow them with an ability to justify and explain their results.

-Prior to my PhD, I received my B.Sc and M.Sc in computer science at Tel Aviv University, under the supervision of Prof. Daniel Deutch.
+Prior to my Ph.D., I received my B.Sc. and M.Sc. in computer science at Tel Aviv University, under the supervision of Prof. Daniel Deutch.

 <hr>